jay-j/golden-sun-manip/notes.md

 - the psyenergy list only shows what you HAVE NOW, not what you could have if you changed your class with the djinn you have. so this makes a good list of the currently available options. seems to be ordered as it is ordered in the battle menu (danger - some are not battle psyenergies).
 - the actions all have targets as well.
 - Ignore items - consumable and thus can't continue indefinitely.
+- Allow any summon to be requested, to enable pre-casting of summons

+Action space is a big `Discrete` space.
+Just concatenate everything.
+What is a sensible way of encoding/decoding this?
+- (4) For each character. use true character_ids, auto skip/ignore characters that are unavailable to act
+- (197) expand the action & subaction list! ~~255~~ 151 possible psyenergies + 28 djinn + 16 summons + 1 attack + 1 defend
+- (5) target increment

+3940 possible results (though many are invalid..)

+Actually a lot less - there is a lot of the psyenergy byte that is used up by weapon unleashes and djinn and summons, and enemy moves.. and items .. definitely want to pare down to actually valid options..

+TODO write an encoder/decoder for this action space

+## Reward Function
+What is the reward function?
+Idea: reward after every turn: `sum(ally_health) - sum(enemy_health) - 2000[qty invalid action]`
+- encourages ally health to be high
+- encourages enemy health to be low
+- put in a tuning factor? to adjust the relative weight make a strong dis-incentive to selecting an invalid input

+## Diagnostic Info
+- store factors that go into reward. so the weighting can be adjusted later
+-